 Create a viable business plan.

-Before lending you the money, the bank assesses your business, taking into consideration your growth, future profitability, existing assets, and existing liabilities.
-One of the ways to avoid a bank loan default is to create a viable business plan, one that ideally includes profit and loss budget and cash flow forecast, and submit this plan to the bank at the time you are applying for a loan.
+Before lending you the money, the bank assesses your business.
+They take into consideration your growth, future profitability, existing assets, and existing liabilities.
+One of the ways to avoid a bank loan default is to create a viable business plan, one that ideally includes profit and loss budget and cash flow forecast.
+You usually submit this plan to the bank at the time you are applying for a loan.
 Banks assume risks but only to the extent that the risk is something they can cushion.

 Start with a smaller loan.

 There are many types of loans offered by banks, including secured and unsecured loans.
-Young businesses often have a hard time qualifying for loans so banks require them to provide a form of security, usually a real property, like a building or land.
-Defaulting on a bank loan then does not just halt the flow of additional cash to your business but may also result in you losing a precious property.
+Young businesses often have a hard time qualifying for loans.
+So banks require them to provide a form of security, usually a real property, like a building or land.
+Defaulting on a bank loan then does not just halt the flow of additional cash to your business.
+This may also result in you losing a precious property.
 It is thus best to start applying for a smaller loan and build your credit history from there.

 Review the loan contract.

 Most loan contracts will be in writing to protect you and the bank.
 It is advisable to review the loan contract, especially the loan conditions and the triggers for default.
-The loan agreement will also indicate the payment interval, the interest to be paid, and any one-off or ongoing fees that accompany the loan.
+The loan agreement will also indicate the payment interval and the interest to be paid.
+In addition, the agreement may include any one-off or ongoing fees that accompany the loan.
 Because the bank is a business, its goal is to seal a deal with a client and create a long-lasting relationship with that client.
 Use this to your advantage by seeking clarifications before committing wholly to the loan agreement.
 While the Australian Securities and Investments Commission has, in recent years, called for major banks to create fair loan contracts for SMEs, it is still best to make the due diligence yourself and review the loan agreement independently.

 What do you do when you default on bank loans